-- 6. 6Students with a GPA between 2.7 and 3.0 may be considered for admission, if they provide one of the following: - a.
-Four years successful employment experience (letter of recommendation from supervisor based on good evaluations). - b.
-An acceptable GRE score for verbal and quantitative tests.

-7. Official admission to the School for Education.
+- 7. Advanced candidates with a GPA between 2.7 and 3.0 may be considered for admission, if they provide one of the following: - a.
+Four years successful employment experience (letter of recommendation from a supervisor based on good evaluations). - b.
+An acceptable GRE score for verbal and quantitative tests. - 8.
+Official admission to the School of Education.

-Note: An applicant who has been denied admission to a Graduate Education program may appeal the decision to the Committee for Selection, Admission, Retention and Appeals using the appropriate appeal form.
+Note: An applicant who has been denied admission to a Graduate Education program may appeal the decision to the Committee for Selection, Admission, Retention and Appeals (CSARA) using the appropriate appeal form.
 Documentation supporting the appeal must accompany the appeal form where applicable.
-Additional information related to the appeals process may be obtained from the School for Education office.
+Additional information related to the appeals process may be obtained from the School of Education office.